- Gender and Relationships

 Remaining silent isn’t a full-fledged method to use because:

-- You are unsure of how to tell your partner you no longer want to be in a relationship with him.
+- You are unsure of how to tell your partner you no longer want to be in the relationship with him.

 - You are thinking it is not yet time to tell him.
 You feel you should remain silent for a lengthy period of time.
 When you remain silent for an extensive period you will forget to tell him you’ve already detached yourself from the relationship, or you’re thinking of getting out of the relationship because the image of him and the relationship will be fading out in your mind.